 Where a transaction has been declined, we will contact you by e-mail setting out the details of the decline.

 It is important that the finance product that we provide for you is suitable for your requirements.
 We will only consider finance for equipment being acquired for the benefit of the business and therefore will not facilitate any personal lending or hiring.
-Whilst we will endeavour to understand your needs and assist you in looking for an appropriate product, we would encourage you to use the information below to ensure that the facility that TFS arranges for you is suitable.
-If you require further information you should seek advice from your accountants or other professional advisors (TFS do not provide advice on these matters).
+Whilst we will endeavour to understand your needs and assist you in looking for an appropriate product, we would encourage you to use the information below to ensure that the facility that HPG arranges for you is suitable.
+If you require further information you should seek advice from your accountants or other professional advisors (HPG do not provide advice on these matters).

 There are two main types of lease, an Operating Lease and a Finance Lease.
 Both leases involve the hire of equipment.
 These leases can be known by other names such as Lease Rental, a Rental Agreement or a Minimum or Fixed Term Hire Agreement.

 - The lessee (customer or borrower) will select an asset (equipment, vehicle, software).

 - The lessor (the finance company) will purchase that asset.

 - The lessor retains ownership of the asset, but the lessee gets exclusive use of the asset (providing it observes the terms of the lease) giving the customer the benefits and risks of (economic) ownership.

 - The lessee will make rental payments, during the initial, or primary period of the lease.